Supplier Code of Conduct

 2. Fair Wages

 We recognise that wages are essential to meeting employees’ basic needs.
-At a minimum, we comply with all applicable wage and hour laws and regulations, including those relating to minimum wages, overtime, maximum hours, piece rates and other elements of compensation, and provide legally mandated benefits.
+At a minimum, you comply with all applicable wage and hour laws and regulations, including those relating to minimum wages, overtime, maximum hours, piece rates and other elements of compensation, and provide legally mandated benefits.
+Where local industry standards are higher than applicable legal requirements, we meet, or aim to meet, higher standards.

 3. Valuing Staff